Asylum seekers and refugees in Wigan Borough

 In line with Wigan Council’s aims to promote better public understanding of asylum seekers and refugees, we’ve compiled a list of frequently asked questions to highlight the facts around asylum seekers.

-We hope these key questions and answers help you to understand who asylum seekers are, why and where they are placed in the borough, as well as what their impact can be.
+We hope these key questions and answers help you to understand who asylum seekers and refugees are, what the difference is between them, and why and where they are placed in the borough, and what support is available to them.

 What is an asylum seeker?